santosfamilyfoundation/SantosInstallation/README.md

-# TrafficInstallation
+# SantosInstallation
 Installing traffic monitoring code on various platforms.

 ## Recommended Installation
-TrafficPlatform was developed and tested on Ubuntu 14.04 LTS.
+SantosPlatform was developed and tested on Ubuntu 14.04 LTS.
 The current list of supported operating systems include

 * Ubuntu 14.04

-1. Install [TrafficGUI](https://github.com/santosfamilyfoundation/TrafficGUIs) onto your local machine.
-Instructions for installing the front end is located in the [TrafficGUI repository](https://github.com/santosfamilyfoundation/TrafficGUIs).
+1. Install [SantosGUI](https://github.com/santosfamilyfoundation/SantosGUIs) onto your local machine.
+Instructions for installing the front end is located in the [SantosGUI repository](https://github.com/santosfamilyfoundation/SantosGUI).
 2. Download Vagrant from its [downloads page](https://www.vagrantup.com/downloads.html).
-3. Clone this repo, TrafficInstallation, which contains configuration files for Vagrant (auth.py, install.sh, Vagrantfile).
+3. Clone this repo, [SantosInstallation](https://github.com/santosfamilyfoundation/SantosInstallation), which contains configuration files for Vagrant (auth.py, install.sh, Vagrantfile.LOCAL, Vagrantfile.AWS).
-4. Decide if your TrafficPlatform will operate on a local machine, or on remote servers
+4. Decide if your SantosPlatform will operate on a local machine, or on remote servers.

 ### 4a: Local installation (for testing and development)
-In the directory where TrafficInstallation was cloned, run `vagrant up` to begin the install process.
+First, rename `Vagrantfile.LOCAL` to `Vagrantfile`.
+In the directory where SantosInstallation was cloned, run `vagrant up` to begin the install process.
 This step takes about 10 minutes to complete.
-Verify installation with `vagrant ssh` and opening a python shell and try `import storage`.
+Verify installation with `vagrant ssh` and opening a python shell.
+Here, try `import storage`.

 ```
 $ python